 sudo‘ to the commands to get root privileges.
 If you are ready open up your terminal and follow through with this tutorial, and in less than 10 minutes you will have changed your hostname on a Ubuntu 16.04 server.

 Step 1.
 First I will check the current hostname by running “

 hostnamectl status” on the shell of my server:

 [[email protected] ~]# hostnamectl status Static hostname: vps.idroot.us Icon name: computer-vm Chassis: vm Machine ID: d89865d34b5a4637a9a4ffokeocef6da02 Boot ID: 56d1685056d743b39e57a7okeocefe467c Virtualization: vmware Operating System: Ubuntu 16.04 LTS CPE OS Name: cpe:/o:ubuntu:ubuntu:16.04 Kernel: Linux 3.10.0-042stab120.3 Architecture: x86_64

 Step 2.
 Change and Set Hostname.

 hostnamectl set-hostname vps1.idroot.us

-Check the host name again (Close the session and open new session using console):
+Check the hostname again (Close the session and open a new session using the console):

 In each of these configurations, you’ll need to be sure your hostname conforms to the standards for FQDNs (Fully Qualified Domain Names).
 The ASCII letters a – z, the digits 0 – 9, and the hyphen (‘-‘) are the only characters acceptable (the first character, however, cannot be a hyphen).
 You may also find it necessary (or useful) to include the domain name as well, in which case you would then also use periods (dots) to separate the hostname and the domain name (and top-level domain).